ocplatest/MCW-Machine-Learning/Hands-on lab/HOL step-by step - Machine Learning.md

    ![Register Best Model](./images/015_RegisterModel.png)

-3. The model registration, will create a new model in your Azure Machine Learning workspace with the same name as the experiment: `Battery-Cycles`.
+3. The model registration will create a new model in your Azure Machine Learning workspace with the same name as the experiment: `Battery-Cycles`.
 To view this model from the Azure Machine Learning workspace, select **Models**.

    ![Viewing the list of models in the Azure Machine Learning workspace](images/03-automl-registered-model.png)